DannyS-stack/festifind-front/README.md

 - As a user I want to be able to see the groups that I am in
 - As a user I want to be able to login
 - As a user I want to be able to see who is in my group
-- As a user I want to be able to see who is in my group
 - As a user I want to be able to Sign up
 - As a user I want to be able to be the owner of a group
 - As a user I want to be able to create a new group
-- As a user I want to be able to ad people to my group
+- As a user I want to be able to add people to my group
 - As a group owner I want to be able to  remove people from my group
+- As a user I want to be able to login and see my own location on the map
+- as a user I want to share my location in real time